jonathjd/jonathjd.github.io/_posts/2024-03-21-parsing-fastq.md

 The *next()* function will iterate to the next line, so essentially we are saying next(identifier) -> next(sequence) -> next(separater (+)) and end on the quality score.

 The yield generator returns a generator object which can be iterated over in a for loop.
-We do this because there will millions of sequences which we won't be able to hold in memory.
+We do this because there will be millions of sequences which we won't be able to hold in memory.

 Next, we create a function that will calculate the quality score from each individual character.
 ```python